-COMM 0005 consists of 22 four-hour classes.
+COMM 0005 consists of 27 three-hour classes.
 This course is designed to prepare students whose first language is not English for study at BCIT.
-The course focuses on developing writing, reading, speaking, and listening skills required for BCIT full-time programs.
-Sentence and paragraph development, reading comprehension, speaking, study and grammatical skills are emphasized.
-Learn how to revise your work and practice proofreading for major errors in sentence structure, grammar and vocabulary.
+The course focuses on developing reading, writing, speaking, and study skills required for technical and business communication, with particular emphasis on writing skills.
+Classes will include activities to promote these skills.
 You will be given principles and guidelines in each class, and then apply the principles in individual or group exercises.